Skip to main content

 0.06%

-100% of all the trading fees will be used to purchase XCM directly from the market, and up to 50% will be time vaulted and taken out of the supply.
-As the trading volume increases, so will automated market buying.
+100% of fees are used to buy XCM from the market, and up to 50% may be vaulted to reduce the circulating supply.

 Did this answer your question?